 Many children, at some time in their school career, will have special educational needs of some kind.
 Most children’s needs will be met by their ordinary (mainstream) school, sometimes with the help of outside specialists.

 What can I do if I think my child has a learning difficulty at school?
-Make an appointment to talk to your child’s teacher or our Deputy Head Teacher Mrs Knight who is also SEND Coordinator.
+Make an appointment to talk to your child’s teacher or our SEND Lead Mrs A Jones.
 Many problems can be sorted out easily, especially if they are dealt with quickly.
 In some cases, the school – with permission of the child’s parents – may call in outside specialists to help ensure that the child’s needs are fully understood so that appropriate help may be given.

 SEND Vision Statement